ac-93/braille_rl/guide/guide.md

 <div style="text-align:center"><img src="../figures/jogger.png" width="600"></div>

-When configuring the robot arm we us mm and degree units throughout.
+When configuring the robot arm we use mm and degree units throughout.
 Depending on the tasks, two files will need to be edited for different robotic arm and sensor setups.
 These are `envs/robot/disc_ur5_braille_env/ur5_w_tactip.py` for the discrete action tasks and `envs/robot/cont_ur5_braille_env/ur5_w_tactip.py` for the continuous action tasks.
 In both cases
 ```
 self.robot_tcp  = [x, y, z, alpha, beta, gamma] # tool center point
 self.base_frame = [x, y, z, alpha, beta, gamma] # origin of arm base